aporeto-inc/gaia/doc/documentation.md

 ### APICheck

-Allows you to verify if a client identitied by his token is allowed to do some operations on some APIs.
+Allows you to verify if a client identified by his token is allowed to do some operations on some APIs.
 For example, a third-party system can use `APICheck` to impersonate a user and determine if a proxied request should be allowed.